woldier/woldier/README.md

 ---
 ### 👩‍🎓 Education
-I am a Ph.D's student at  College of Computer Science, Schuan University, supervised by Yiguang Liu.
+I am a Ph.D student at the College of Computer Science, Sichuan University, supervised by Yiguang Liu.

-Before that, I obtained my Bachelor's Degree and Master's Degree in Computer Science from  the Chengdu University of Technology.
+Before that, I earned my Bachelor's and Master's Degrees in Computer Science from  the Chengdu University of Technology.

 - **Ph.D in Computer Science and Technology** (2025.09 - Present), College of **Computer Science**, Sichuan University.
 - **MS in Computer Science and Technology** (2022.06 - 2025.06), College of **Computer Science and Cyber Security**, Chengdu University of Technology, supervised by Fei Deng.